3 Keys for Career Success

 And since communication is a two-way process, solid listening skills are a major component of a good communicator.
 You could even argue they are more important.
 Remember to be interested instead of interesting.
 The most effective communicators I know focus more on being interested in what others have to say instead of being interesting.
 Get my drift?

-The Second Key: Confidence
+The Second Key for Career Success: Confidence

 Confidence can be described as a belief in one’s ability to succeed.